Skip to content

 normalize_path(path) = trim(path, "/")

 There are cases where you want pushes to your repo to trigger a run in Spacelift, but only after a CI/CD pipeline (or a part of it) has completed.
-An example would be when you want to trigger an infra deploy after some docker image has been built and pushed to a registry.
-This is achievable via push policies by using the External Dependencies feature.
+An example would be when you want to trigger an infra deploy after some Docker image has been built and pushed to a registry.

-Although we generally recommend using our default scheduling order (tracked runs and tasks, then proposed runs, then drift detection runs), you can also use push policies to prioritize certain runs over others.
+Although we generally recommend using our default scheduling order (tracked runs and tasks, then proposed runs, then drift detection runs), you can use push policies to prioritize certain runs over others.
 For example, you may want to prioritize runs triggered by a certain user or a certain branch.
-To that effect, you can use the boolean prioritize rule to mark a run as prioritized.
-Here's an example:

 1